 The students and teachers gathered there to listen to NEPA’s Patrice Gilpin (a young woman with a radiant smile and boundless enthusiasm) and Wellington Taylor of the JCDT, who explained the importance of the National Park.
 It consists of some 200,000 acres and was recently declared a UNESCO World Heritage Site (a “mixed” site of natural and cultural importance, since it includes the Maroons’ Nanny Town and trails).
 Our side of the Blue Mountain range is, of course, a very important watershed for the city to the south of it.

-There are threats to the Blue Mountains, and Wellington Taylor mentioned some of them: deforestation, encroachment and the use of land for agricultural and housing, especially on the lower slopes.
+There are threats to the Blue Mountains, and Wellington Taylor mentioned some of them: deforestation, encroachment and the use of land for agricultural and housing purposes, especially on the lower slopes.
 In fact, deforestation for agriculture and development is an ever-present threat everywhere on the island, it seems.
-With the increased number and length of drought periods in recent years, there is always the fear of forest fires, too.
-Another concern (which I must always remind myself of) is the introduction of invasive species – those creatures that can easily threaten the existence of native animals, birds and plants, thus inhibiting the variety of species living there.
+With the increased number and length of drought periods in recent years, there is always the danger of forest fires, too.
+Another concern (which I must always remind myself of) is the introduction of invasive species, which can easily threaten the existence of native animals, birds and plants, thus inhibiting the variety of species living there.
 Mr. Taylor mentioned the wild ginger plant as an example.
 I would love to find a complete list of invasives in Jamaica.
 I seem to hear quite a lot about them, these days.

 Patrice Gilpin talked about the importance of connecting with nature.
 This was the theme for World Environment Day this year, with the aim of encouraging us humans to leave our smartphones and televisions behind (well, maybe not smartphones – can we go anywhere without them?) and absorb the “natural vibe.”
 Holywell, she pointed out, is a place to walk, unplug, unwind and meditate.

 To enjoy the company of trees draped in moss, banks dotted with tiny wildflowers, the John Chewit (the Black-Whiskered Vireo), small waterfalls, the magical tree ferns… and perhaps, the company of one or two carefully selected humans.
-To enjoy the moonlight without any street lights, the clear air that almost tastes; so sweet and rare, unlike the heavy bitter smell of “town.”
+To enjoy the moonlight without any street lights, the clear air that you can almost taste; so sweet and rare, unlike the heavy bitter smell of “town.”

 Have I sold you on it yet?
 I hope so.
 We are a part of nature – it simply feels good to be right in the middle of it.
 Don’t we feel a sense of belonging?
 Like home?